• Skip to main content

 2. Grease a 9x13 baking sheet with non-stick spray.

-3. Roughly tear your bread and place it in the bottom of the pan.
+3. Roughly tear your bread and place it at the bottom of the pan.

 4. In a large bowl, add the eggs, milk, salt, and pepper.
 Whisk until combined.

-5. Add in shredded cheese and any meat and/or veggies you are using (if you are).
+5. Add in shredded cheese and any meat and/or veggies you are using.
+Whisk again.

 6. Pour the egg mixture over the bread.
 Pat down the bread and make sure the egg mixture is evenly distributed over the whole pan.